Leech Lake Tribal College: Campus

 LLTC is located on the Leech Lake Indian Reservation in north central Minnesota, three miles northwest of the town of Cass Lake.
 The campus houses two academic wings, a library with a Learning Center and computer lab, three technical training buildings, and a community garden, among other facilities.
 The campus covers approximately 22 acres of leased land.

 LLTC originally held classes in available buildings throughout the city of Cass Lake and towns throughout the Leech Lake Reservation, including a log cabin adjacent to MN HWY 2, an old church, and random houses in Cass Lake.
 The college moved classrooms and administration to the former Cass Lake High School building in the fall of 1994.
-In 2005, the College moved to its current location 3 miles west of Cass Lake.
-In 2015, the College opened a $2.7 million community library, Bezhigoogahbow Library, named after the College founder and first President, Larry P. Aitken.
+In 2005, the college moved to its current location 3 miles west of Cass Lake.
+In 2015, the college opened a $2.7 million community library, Bezhigoogahbow Library, named after the college founder and first President, Larry P. Aitken.

-Today, LLTC includes approximately 70 faculty, staff, administrators, and 250 full-time students.
-Most students come from the Leech Lake Reservation and surrounding reservations in northern Minnesota.
-Approximately 8% of the students enrolled at the College are non-Native American.

 Partnerships

-The College was accredited as a vocational school in 1993.
-The College was awarded candidacy status with the Higher Learning Commission of the North Central Association in 2002, and in April 2006 the Higher Learning Commission bestowed full accreditation on LLTC.
+The college was accredited as a vocational school in 1993.
+It was awarded candidacy status with the Higher Learning Commission of the North Central Association in 2002 and in April 2006 the Higher Learning Commission bestowed full accreditation on LLTC.

 LLTC is a member of the American Indian Higher Education Consortium (AIHEC).
 LLTC generally serves geographically isolated populations.

 The LLTC is a member of the National Association of Land Grant Institutions.
 The LLTC receives its base funding from the Bureau of Indian Affairs under the authority of the Tribally Controlled Community College Act (Title I, P.L.
 95-471).

-The College has articulation agreements and partnerships with Bemidji State University, Augsburg College, University of Minnesota Duluth, Metropolitan State University, Hibbing Community College, University of North Dakota, and others.
+The college has articulation agreements and partnerships with Bemidji State University, Augsburg College, University of Minnesota Duluth, Metropolitan State University, Hibbing Community College, University of North Dakota, and others.

 Governance

-The Leech Lake Tribal Council adopted the original LLTC Charter in 1999 and established an independent Board of Trustees.
+The Leech Lake Tribal Council adopted the original LLTC Charter in 1999 and established an independent board of trustees.
 In 2003, Leech Lake Tribal College separated from the Tribal Council and assumed its own accounting and human resources functions.
 The IRS has granted 501(c)(3) status to LLTC as a non-profit educational entity.
 While separately incorporated today, LLTC still enjoys a vital relationship with tribal government and receives about 11% of its annual funding from the Leech Lake Tribal Council.